Radu-Vele/Uni_Notes_Obsidian/Year 3/Semester 1/Structure of Computer Systems/Project/Handoff 4.md

 > [!important] Documentation modification  📝
 > - we don't forward from ALUOut in MEM/WB, but from WB_MUX_Out

 ### 4. Handle control hazards

 #### 4.0 Move branch to ID stage
-- add jump computation in IF `necessary? - I guess yea`
 - add comparison unit to ID
 	- [x] Test with no other hazard - looks promising
 	- [x] Detected the hazard (next instruction's impact is visible even though we jumped)